-Congratulations on finding the home to the most complete martial art and self awareness program in Charlotte, NC
+Congratulations on finding the home to the most complete martial art and self awareness program in Charlotte, Fort Mill and Rock Hill.

 Learn to control your anger

 Move efficiently with minimal effort and maximum effect

 As a veteran of the U.S. military, I began my endeavor into Systema in May of 2013.
 Upon separating from the Army a month prior, I was entering the civilian world with a few uncertainties.
 After 9 years in the military, and all of them spent within the special operations community I was nervous about the challenges of transferring to civilian life.
 The past decade of service had subjected my body to shoulder pain, back pain and severe tension headaches.
 I had also acquired a bad temper after multiple deployments overseas.
 I walked into my first Systema class with virtually no understanding and a lot of tension.
 After 6 months however, I can say that Systema is one of the smartest decisions I have made.
 As a martial art, I believe Systema to be far more effective than anything I encountered in the Special Operations Community.
 As a health practice, my body has felt the best it has in a long time thanks to the breathing and relaxation work.
 Systema burst-breathing has also helped me work through a recent PTSD incident that happened as I was walking in my neighborhood.

 SSG Taylor C.